Pete Ham

-Peter William Ham (27 April 1947 – 24 April 1975) was a Welsh singer, songwriter and guitarist best known as a lead vocalist of and composer for the 1970s rock band Badfinger, whose hit songs include "No Matter What", "Day After Day" and "Baby Blue".
-He also co-wrote the ballad "Without You", a worldwide number-one hit for Harry Nilsson that has become a standard covered by hundreds of artists.
+Peter William Ham (27 April 1947 – 24 April 1975) was a Welsh musician and songwriter who was the lead vocalist and composer of the rock band Badfinger from 1961 until his death in 1975.
+He also co-wrote the ballad "Without You", a worldwide No. 1 hit for Harry Nilsson that has become a standard covered by hundreds of artists.
 Ham was granted two Ivor Novello Awards related to the song in 1973.

-Ham died by suicide in 1975 at the age of 27, after Badfinger was financially ruined by their fraudulent manager Stan Polley.
-Tom Evans, co-lead singer and songwriter for Badfinger, also died by suicide, in 1983.
+Ham died by suicide in 1975 at the age of 27 after Badfinger was financially ruined by their fraudulent manager Stan Polley.

 Early life

 Peter William Ham was born in Swansea, Wales.
-The youngest child of William and Catherine (maiden name Tanner) Ham, he had three siblings, John (1937-2015), Irene (1943-1991), and William (born 1935), who died during infancy.
+The youngest child of William and Catherine (maiden name Tanner) Ham, he had three siblings, John (1937–2015), Irene (1943–1991), and William (born 1935), who died during infancy.
 William was born in 1908 and worked as a ship painter at the Swansea docks; he died in 1985.
 Catherine was born in 1912 and worked as a plate opener in the tinplate works; she died in 1976, a year after Peter.

 Ham grew up in Gwent Gardens, at the foot of the Townhill estate.
 He attended Gors Junior School, and showed early signs of musical talent.
 He frequently played harmonica on the school playground.
 His older brother John was a jazz trumpeter, and encouraged young Ham to enter the Swansea music scene.
 One of Pete's first jobs was as an apprentice television and radio engineer.